m-e-w/steam_bi/bash/README.md

  - This will kill all celery / gunicorn processes.

 Do note
- - In order to run /bash/start.sh or /bash/test.sh you will need to activate your python virtual environment first (source ~/.virtual_envs/steam_bi_dev/bin/activate)
+ - In order to run /bash/start.sh or /bash/test.sh you will need to activate your python virtual environment first: ```source ~/.virtual_envs/steam_bi_dev/bin/activate```